 College student resume template

 Originally for a marketing strategist, this resume works great for students too.
-The layout uses white space to make your resume feel full, even with limited experience.
-If you don’t have much work history, put your education before your work experience — and add a skills section.
+The clean layout and smart use of white space make your resume feel full, even with limited experience.
+If your work history is short, move your education above experience and add a skills section.

 For more ideas, check out the other Canva resume templates.